tqsd/QuNetSim/docs/source/examples/quantum_money.rst

 the money as he doesn't know the polarization bases.
 Therefore, the money is unforgeable.
 Also, if he measures the qubits in a non-destructive way, he can disturb the state of the qubits, therefore invalidating the money.
 In this example, an example attack is shown.
-Bob measures the qubits in a non-destructive way, causing the money transferred to the customer to be invalid.
+Bob measures the qubits in a while relaying the qubits causing the money that is transferred to the customer to be invalid.
 This attack is shown below:

 ..  code-block:: python
     :linenos: